huangguiyang/STC-ISP/README.md

 3. Only tested for STC90C516RD+.

-4. Only support .bin format now.
+4. Only supports binary format.

 ####TODO